wesleyara/electron-vite-template/README.md

 ## ✨ Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks for the contributors people in [electron-vite-react](https://github.com/electron-vite/electron-vite-react), this project is based in your template.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->